nltk/nltk/web/dev/jenkins.rst

 variables are initialized.
 These dependencies will not be detailed until the last section.

 The test suite itself consists of doctests and unittests.
-Docstrings are found in each module as docstrings, and in all the .doctest files under the test folder in the nltk repo.
+Doctests are found in each module as docstrings, and in all the .doctest files under the test folder in the nltk repo.
 We run these tests using pytest_, find code coverage using `pytest-cov`_ and check for `PEP-8`_ etc. standard violations using `pylint`_.